SSL Certificates – Digital certificate to secure information that passed between Browser and server.

 Domain Validation SSL Certificate– quick verification, least expensive, no paperwork

 Organization Validated SSL Certificate– strong all-around security, reliable, verification of domain and organization

 Extended Validated SSL Certificate- strongest of all, protection against phishing attacks, full verification of domain name, organization, organization address.

-You can easily buy a cheap SSL certificate, which fits your business, from any of the famous SSL certificate providers.
+You can easily buy a cheap SSL certificate, which fits your business, from any of the best SSL certificate providers.

 The certificate authorities are what make the whole process work smoothly.
 You can issue an SSL certificate to yourself without CA, which is called a self-signed certificate.
 But if you do, it will not make your website secure and the browsers will show a “non-secure” warning whenever a user will visit your site.
 The question is how would you know which root certificate authority to trust?